RSS

 Try To Avoid Emotional Attachment to the Home You’re Considering

-If your heart is racing about the home and you can’t hold back your emotions when thinking about the house, you won’t do well when negotiating the purchase price.
+If your heart is racing about the home and you can’t hold back your emotions when thinking about it, you won’t do well negotiating the purchase price.
 In some cases, money may not be the issue; it could be the layout, neighbourhood or perceived lifestyle.

 What’s the single best piece of information you can have?
 Besides my phone number (I couldn’t resist), it’s the comparable sales and market data for the entire market and the area.